bank-vaults/bank-vaults/operator/README.md

 If you want to use an existing etcd.
 You can set `etcdSize` vault to < 0.
 Then it won't create a new etcd.
 And all config under etcd storage will not be override.

+## Pod anti-affinity
+If you want setup pod anti-affinity.
+You can set `podAntiAffinity` vault with a topologyKey value.
+For example, you can use `failure-domain.beta.kubernetes.io/zone` to force K8S deploy vault on multi AZ.